bathinishashipreetham/shashi-preetham/README.md

-Hi there 👋, I'm Anvesha
+Hi there 👋, I'm Shashi
 I'm a web developer with a passion for solving complex problems and building scalable applications.
 I have experience with various programming languages and frameworks, and I'm always eager to learn more and take on new challenges.

-✨ I’m @anveshas
+✨ I’m @Shashi Preetham
 🔭 I’ve worked on several projects using MERN stack, Next.js, TypeScript, etc.
 ⚡ I’m currently working on my DSA Skills
 🌱 I’m currently learning Machine Learning.